 Even though this may, at first sight, appear as a simple question but it is not.
 The problem is much more complex and the answer lies in the adaptation abilities.

-It means that once your fish, shrimp, crabs, etc. get accustomed to the certain water parameters and start breeding consistently – you have found water parameters that suit them well and make them happy.
+It means that once your fish, shrimp, crabs, etc. get accustomed to certain water parameters and start breeding consistently – you have found water parameters that suit them well and make them happy.
 Basically, you may call them ideal for your tank setup.

 Of course, some aquarists may disagree with me by saying that ideal water parameters should only replicate their natural environment (actually, from time to time I also say that).
 Seriously, why should fish or shrimp adapt to water parameters that are already natural for them?